jlc0512/Utilizing-E-Commerce-Reviews-to-Predict-Comment-Sentiments/README.md

 - Identify issues with items before next drops, such as colors not photographing accurately on website or quality issues with fabric
 - Improve brand loyalty

+### Why utilize data from Reviews?
+Reviews left by customers contain both text reviews (the meat of the review) in conjunction with a rating.
+By utilizing reviews as my source, I am able to easily assign a label of Positive_Rating (0 being false, 1 being true) to the review text based on the rating.
+This helps my model learn what words are associated with a positive sentiment and what words may be more associated with a negative sentiment.
+I can then apply this model to texts that are not accompanied by a number rating, such as tweets, Instagram captions, blog posts, and more.

 ## Data Understanding
 Data for this project was pulled from a compiled dataset of Women's E-Commerce Clothing Reviews compiled in one CSV file.
 The dataset can be found [here](https://www.kaggle.com/datasets/nicapotato/womens-ecommerce-clothing-reviews).